Deported After Living In The U.S. For 26 Years, He Navigates A New Life In Mexico

 He arrived in León alone, and today, nearly two years since his deportation, Olivas-Bejarano has still not seen his family in person.

-Sitting in his small apartment, furnished with hand-me downs, he pores over a homemade photo album of pictures printed off of Facebook.
-It's filled with memories from his former life in America — picnics, a Pride parade, birthdays with his family back in Tulsa, Okla.
+Sitting in his small apartment, furnished with hand-me-downs, he pores over a homemade photo album of pictures printed off Facebook.
+It's filled with memories from his former life in America — picnics, a Pride parade, birthdays with his family back in Tulsa, Oklahoma.

-Now, he's more than 1,000 miles away from them, and part of something new: a generation of young people who are neither Mexican nor American, neither undocumented nor fully able to participate in the society around them, and they're bringing a different attitude, and expectations, to the country of their birth.
+Now, he's more than 1,000 miles away from them and part of something new: a generation of young people who are neither Mexican nor American, neither undocumented nor fully able to participate in the society around them.
+And they're bringing a different attitude, and expectations, to the country of their birth.

 Olivas-Bejarano's parents left León for the United States when he was 2 years old.
 They ended up in Oklahoma, where Olivas-Bejarano and his U.S.-born siblings were raised.